eabrahim3666-coder/eabrahim3666-coder/README.md

 ## About Me

-I build **complete products**, not tutorial projects.

-Over the last year I've focused on creating production-style applications—from polished **Next.js** frontends to scalable **Node.js** backends with authentication, AI workflows, real-time communication, webhooks, and business automation.
+I build **complete software products**—from beautiful Next.js interfaces to scalable Node.js backends with AI workflows, authentication, billing, real-time communication, and production-grade architecture.

-Instead of chasing every new framework, I enjoy solving real business problems with software that people can actually use.
+Over the past year I've focused on solving real business problems rather than building tutorial clones.
+Every project on this profile was designed to behave like software that people can actually rely on.

 ---